informartin/zkRelay/README.md

 ## Compilation and Setup

-In this step, the off-chain program is compiled, the setup for generating proving and verification keys are executed and the smart contract verifier is generated. zkRelay integrates these three tasks in a single execution step, the setup:
+In this step, the off-chain program is compiled, the setup for generating proving and verification keys is executed and the smart contract verifier is generated. zkRelay integrates these three tasks in a single execution step, the setup:
 ``` bash
 $ zkRelay setup
 ```